2016 Photo Highlights

 In August, Diego went to Portugal setting up a new route we’ll soon introduce to you.
 The itinerary took him from the fascinating cities of the North to the historical towns in the centre and finally to the glorious wine country of Alentejo in the South.

 It’s never too late to accept a place on a trip out to Chile, and that’s what David did in September when asked at the last minute if he fancied a nose around the wine region south of Santiago.
 What a trooper… Besides the excellent food and wine he expected to taste, an unexpected highlight was visiting the Museo de Colchagua.

 In October, Sarah took what is one of many people's dream trips, travelling from the Atacama Desert to Patagonia, crossing the Lake District and Chiloé's colourful archipelago in one go.
 Hard to believe it was 13 years since her first visit to Patagonia!
 Being a little scared that it would have changed beyond recognition, in the event she was anything but disappointed.

 In November, Thomas travelled to Costa Rica visiting lodges and digging up some new gems along the Pacific Coast.
 Although he was impressed by most of the places he visited, the highlight of his trip was by far the incredibly wild Osa Peninsula, in the southern corner.

-Finally, to end 2016, Laurent took his brother – a French Mountain Leader working in the Alps – to the Picos de Europa National Park in Spain, showing him around so he could witness how amazing this place is.
+Finally, to end 2016, I took my brother - a French Mountain Leader working in the Alps - to the Picos de Europa National Park in Spain, showing him around so he could witness how amazing this place is.
 And even for someone used to terrific landscapes he was blown away by the beauty of the Picos…